Raise Up Justice

 The National Emergency

 Immigration, education, employment, criminal justice, housing and homelessness, federal workforce, and global policy (USAID) policy are all being violently racially weaponized.
 The Department of Justice has been directed to divert resources away from good faith enforcement of this nation’s hard fought civil rights laws that are rooted in the spirit of the Reconstruction Equal Protection Clause of the 14th amendment of the US Constitution.
-They have redefined Diversity Equity and Inclusion as discriminatory and established it as a high priority for “prosecution”.
+They have redefined Diversity Equity and Inclusion as discriminatory, conflated it with civil rights and criminalized it.
 Meanwhile consent decrees (voluntary agreements with police departments and schools and DOJ; a work plan to achieve civil rights compliance) have been withdrawn.
 From severely weakening the Fair Housing Act and Affirmatively Furthering Fair Housing (AFFH) to modifying the scope of Title IX discipline enforcement of civil rights protections of the Office for Civil Rights (OCR) at the Department of Education, civil rights have been dismantled.
 The Equal Employment Opportunity Commission has been severely impacted and Health Insurance Benefit Discrimination Provisions have been eliminated.
 In summary, the DOJ has abandoned the enforcement of civil rights laws as we know them.
 They have instead weaponized the DOJ to pursue a political agenda (anti-DEI).

 The social and economic outcome is that these exclusionary policies have ended up hurting all of us because our democracy has become so seriously eroded that we technically no longer live in a true democratic society.
 This is directly impacting us, our friends, loved ones and those who struggle most – It’s hurting all of us.
 This is an assault on Democracy.
 This is an all hands on deck moment.